Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/clouddirect/Examples.md

 ---
 title: Examples
-parent: Cloud Direct
+parent: Object Models
-nav_order: 2
 ---

 ## Examples
-> JSON Encoded Examples.
+###### JSON Encoded Examples

-*We recommend copying these JSON examples into a JSON aware editor such as Visual Studio Code so that you can view properties within the context of the respective schema.*
+✨ *We recommend copying these JSON examples into a JSON aware editor such as Visual Studio Code so that you can view properties within the context of the respective schema.*